Multi-messenger lensing time delay as a probe of the graviton mass: Magnification constraint

 where we have written factors of $\hbar = 1=c$ explicitly.
 In an analogous way as for the time delay, the 95$\%$ confidence upper limit on the graviton mass reads

 Even under the most optimistic scenario -- assuming a perfect lens model, known cosmology, and minimal GW luminosity distance error (e.g. from a particularly loud event or broken distance-inclination degeneracy) -- yielding relative error bars on the magnifications of around $1\%$, this constraint remains at least 3 orders of magnitude weaker than the one from the time delay.
 It also requires modeling the lens to extract the EM magnifications $\mu_\gamma^{\rm{I}}$ and to assume a cosmological model to extract the GW magnification $\mu^{\rm{I}}_g$.
 Furthermore, we had to assume that the source angle in the EM and GW are the same, which may not be a good assumption if the EM source is extended, like a galaxy.
+Note that if the theory allows for extra polarizations, some power may be lost from the spin-2 channels.
+This could lead to biases in the GW distance and magnification if this effect is not properly taken into account, which represents further complications.
+However, testing for extra polarizations can be done in the absence of lensing \cite{LIGOScientific:2021sio}.
 In all regards, this constraint is weaker than the constraint coming from the time delay.